 By Dan Peltier

-While only a few years old, Walks of Italy has already broken into the industry and created meaningful tour experiences for travelers looking to see the sites in the way they’re meant to be seen.
+Take Walks is becoming a household name in the industry and creates meaningful tour experiences for travelers looking to see the sites in the way they’re meant to be seen.

-From getting VIP access to the Colosseum’s Underground and Arena floor to exploring the labyrinth of the Vatican Museums before they open to thousands of people each day, these are just two of many examples of unique tour experiences Walks of Italy offers.
+From getting VIP access to the Colosseum’s Underground and Arena floor to exploring the labyrinth of the Vatican Museums before they open to thousands of people each day, these are just two of many examples of unique tour experiences Take Walks offers.